Fall protection in aerial lifts – What are the requirements?

 Blogs

 Earlier, we wrote a blog about the requirements for wearing fall protection when working inside a suspended platform or gondola.
-Besides this type of facade access equipment, other types of machines are often used as well: Mobile Elevated Working Platforms (MEWP).
+Besides this type of facade access equipment, other types of machines are often used as well: Mobile Elevated Working Platforms (MEWP) or fall protection in aerial lifts.

 As the name suggests, these are in fact mobile lifts that are used to reach areas at height.
 They are hydraulically or pneumatically powered and operated by the worker inside the cradle.
 MEWPs are used to provide access to for example lantern posts, electric masts, lower building facades or bridges.